Roskilde Festival: 2000 crush

-The concert began late in the evening around 22:30 CET and had an audience of about 50,000, a fairly typical size for large concerts at this stage.
+The concert began late in the evening around 22:30 CEST and had an audience of about 50,000, a fairly typical size for large concerts at this stage.
 About half an hour after the concert began, many people fell down at one place, primarily due to a series of wave-like motions in the audience, which were the result of some trying to get closer to the stage.
 When they did not immediately get up, others were pushed over them and crowd surfers fell into this "hole" that was a few metres in size.
-The people at the bottom died of asphyxiation, likely within less than five minutes.
+The people at the bottom died of asphyxiation, likely within five minutes.
 On the day of the incident, there was also heavy rainfall, which could have contributed to the ground being slippery.

 Most people who fell were at a location not far from the stage, but initially not easily seen and out of easy reach for the security guards because of the dense crowd.
 Some of the concertgoers who were lifted over the barrier at the stage told the security about the seriousness of the situation further back.
 The band was informed and stopped the music, and told the crowd to step back.
-This had an effect, but it still took several more minutes before it was possible to get all the victims.
+This had some effect, but it still took several more minutes before it was possible to get all the victims.

 The victims were taken to the adjacent medical tent where they were treated by nurses and doctors, but for some it was already too late.
-The victims needing further medical treatment were subsequently transferred by ambulances to the Roskilde Hospital, about 2 km from the concert site.
+The victims needing further medical treatment were subsequently transferred by ambulances to Roskilde Hospital, about 2 km from the concert site.
 None of the people who died were under the influence of drugs and none were heavily impaired by alcohol.
 In the area where the main fall happened, several women had been helped out earlier because they were nervous about the pushing and crowd surfers; this might explain why all the people who died were men.
 Because of the large size of the concert, some concertgoers only realized how serious it had been after they had left the venue.

-Other bands at Roskilde canceled their performances, whereas D.A.D. (the unofficial "house band" of the festival), which already was scheduled to hold the festival's final concert, decided to change it into a sensitive memorial concert for the people who had not yet left the festival.
+Pet Shop Boys and Oasis cancelled their performances, whereas D.A.D. (the unofficial "house band" of the festival), which already was scheduled to hold the festival's final concert, decided to change it into a sensitive memorial concert for the people who had not yet left the festival.
 The incident was examined separately by police, public prosecutors, and subsequent civil trials, all of which determined that it was accidental and that there had been no criminal actions, although the response time from when the people fell over until they were rescued was criticized.